WHO WE ARE

 Bird Feed Sale Fundraiser: Held annually in October, volunteers work the sales table, work on the truck lifting the bags of seeds and carrying them to our customers’ cars.

-Christmas Bird Count: Calling all birders to the traditional and ever-popular early winter event, the annual Christmas Bird Count held in December.
+Christmas Bird Count: Calling all birders to the traditional and ever-popular early winter event, the annual Christmas Bird Count held on Saturday, December 14, 2024.
 ALAS coordinates both the Amherst and Stevens Point area counts.
 Birders meet at 7AM to join teams assigned to census wintering birds in our area.
 Each count is a 15 mile-diameter circle within which birders record every bird seen or heard during one 24-hour period.
 Teams are assigned to specific sectors to hike woods and fields, canvass city parks and rural farmyards, tramp river bottoms, and drive country roads for the greatest coverage possible.
 In addition to gathering important information about birds in winter, the CBC offers the fun and fellowship of a day in the field with like-minded companions.

 Special Events: Watch our calendar for native seed collection or planting, invasive species removal, work days.